 Micro investing platforms are ideal for those who only have a few dollars to spare at the end of each week, meaning that you can still see your money grow over the course of time.
 This is further amplified by the effects of compound interest, which is where “your interest earns interest.”

 To illustrate what small amounts of money can do, let’s say you saved $50 per month without fail for 50 years, and your investments averaged 10% per year in gains.
 At the 50-year mark, your money would be worth just under $70,000 when it comes to maturity.
 Increase that to just $100 per month, and you’re looking at more than $139,000 when you factor in compound interest!
+Check out our free compound interest calculator.

 It’s also worth considering a micro investing platform that comes with a debit card “spare change” feature.
 This is where your payments are rounded up to the nearest dollar, with the change invested directly into your micro investment portfolio.